A common question I get is “do you need tickets for the Sistine Chapel?”

 The museum is free to visit for people which have a certified invalidity of more than 74%.
 For non self-sufficient visitors, the free entry is extended also to the person accompanying them.

-Keep in mind that the free tickets for disabled visitors can’t be booked online.
+Keep in mind that the free Sistine Chapel tickets for disabled visitors can’t be booked online.
 You will have to get your ticket at the Special Permits or Reception desk in the entrance hall of the museum, but to get that you will need to show a certificate of invalidity.
 These tickets are skip the line.

-No matter what kind of ticket you have, you’ll have to go through a metal detector.
+No matter what kind of tickets you have, you’ll have to go through a metal detector.
 To speed up the security checks, avoid bringing objects such as large umbrellas, sticks (unless walking sticks), selfie sticks and tripods – you’ll have to leave them at the cloakroom anyways.

 Photography and drawing

 Photos are not allowed at the Sistine Chapel.
 Photos of the Vatican Museum are allowed only for personal use.
 The use of flash is not allowed, as well as that of tripods and selfie sticks.

 Drawings are allowed only after having obtained a special permission by the Directorate of the Vatican Museums, or for students enrolled at the Rome Academy of Fine Arts.